fuzzymfx/fuzzymfx.github.io/content/current.md

 Happy New Year, muchachos!
 I hope you had a good one.
 I just returned to Bangalore after a much-needed break in my hometown.
 Leaving home and returning to the city was a bit of a bummer, but such is life!
 The dreaded omicron variant is wreaking havoc in the city.
 I am starting a new career at RadiusAI as a Software Engineer, and I am pretty stoked :D

-At Radius AI I am involved in building a async uptime monitoring service using Rust, and also a concurent heartbeat service in Python.
+At Radius AI I am involved in building an async uptime monitoring service using Rust, and also a concurrent heartbeat service in Python.
 I will update this page with more details soon.

 Here's an improved version of Llama Index's sub-querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).

-Coming onto `Dough`: a rich, modular, and customisable content generator, crafted in Rust; [here's everything](https://anubhavp.dev/blog/dough.html) that you need to know about dough.
+Coming onto Dough: a rich, modular, and customisable content generator, crafted in Rust, [here's everything](https://anubhavp.dev/blog/dough.html) you need to know.
 This is a breakdown of the tasks I was working on:

 v2: